 Professionals with training and expertise in special education services implement the federal Individuals with Disabilities Education Act (IDEA), Part B, by supporting the educational needs of young children and families.
 Early childhood special education professionals and related services personnel provide specialized educational services to children with disabilities in a variety of settings such as early childhood, preschool, child care, prekindergarten/Preschool for All, Head Start, and other early childhood settings to meet the developmental learning needs of these children.

 Early Intervention services for infants and toddlers and early childhood special education services are provided under IDEA.
-You can read about and become familiar with the features of IDEA in the National Center for Learning Disabilities’ Parent Advocacy Brief:

 School districts are required to provide a free and appropriate public education for all children with disabilities who are age 3 through age 21.
 Services through the school district must begin at age 3 for a child who is already served in an early intervention program.
 Parents can read a publication about their child’s rights with regard to special education in Illinois: